 Step 1: Preparation

 It's always essential to prepare for any important task.
 You will need supplies and victuals to keep you going.
 Plan ahead so you have everything you need.
 Make sure you get a good night's sleep.
 I wore my ear plugs.

 Step 2: Mounting Your Pi

-From experience I have learnt to start with the hardest part of a project first as this is when enthusiasm and energy are at a peak.
+I hear it is best to start with the hardest part of a project first as this is when enthusiasm and energy are at a peak.
 You are more likely to succeed in solving the problem and less likely to give up.
 Because of this, I decided to start with the Pi mounting.
 Unfortunately the proportions of Lego and the RPi do not match and so fitting them together tightly so they don't rattle is difficult.
 I hunted through my Mindstorms 2.0 and found the rubber links used for the robot fingers, these are ideal for making a mount as they are conformable.

 Find the pieces shown and fit them together to make the mount in the picture.